The Americans killed or missing after Hamas attacks on Israel

 “I love you,” one of the messages read.
 “I’m sorry,” read another.

-No one has seen or heard from him since, with the family now desperately trying to find out what happened to him.
+No one has heard from him since, with the family now desperately trying to find out what happened to him.

-“We just want him home and safe,” Jonathon Polin told the outlet.

-“We love you.
-Come home to us,” he said in a direct appeal to his son.
+In a heartbreaking press conference on Tuesday, Hersh’s mother Rachel Goldberg said that they had seen a picture of him taking cover in a bomb shelter with other festivalgoers.

+She said witnesses had told the family that his arm had been “blown off” from the elbow down.

+The Hamas terrorists then told the group “anyone who can walk, stand up and walk out” and so Hersh walked out “completely calm”, she said.

+He was then reportedly put on a pickup truck and driven away by Hamas, with his cellphone signal last pinging on the Gaza border.

-Mr Golberg-Polin was born in Berkley, California, and moved with his family to Jerusalem when he was a small child.
+Hersh was born in Berkeley, California, and moved with his family to Jerusalem when he was seven.

 He went on to join the Army, training as a medic and tank driver in the 7th Armored Brigade.